SrikanthBommadi/git-check/README.md

-# Terraform Module for AWS RDS with PostgreSQL
+# Terraform Module for AWS Aurora with PostgreSQL

-Create a RDS instance with PostgreSQL engine and configure it to create roles & databases.
+Create a Aurora instance with PostgreSQL engine and configure it to create roles & databases.

 ## Usecases

-### Adding a database to existing RDS instance
+### Adding a database to existing Aurora instance

-As an example we will add `ehr-integration` database to shared RDS instance on staging.
+As an example we will add `ehr-integration` database to shared Aurora instance on staging.

 1. It is required to have access to one of AWS accounts as for example `KlaraProductDeveloperAccess` role.
 This account is used currently used for testing applications in EKS.

 2. Verify that access to `terraform/password-encryption` KMS key is present.
 This KMS key is used to encrypt password.
 As alternative SRE team can help to generate the password.

-3. In order to encrypt the password, execute [this](https://github.com/ModMedPD/klara-iac-scripts/blob/main/infra-scripts/encrypt_tool.sh) script i.e `encrypt_tool.sh`.
+3. In order to encrypt the password, execute [this](##should be given ours###https://github.com/ModMedPD/klara-iac-scripts/blob/main/infra-scripts/encrypt_tool.sh) script i.e `encrypt_tool.sh`.
 The script can automatically generate a random string & encrypt it as well as perform encryption of the provided string.

-4. Add the generated password to `.tfvars` file in the repository `terraform-app-network` under `stg-network/eu-central-1/rds-postgresql-env1` along with role name that needs to be created.
+4. Add the generated password to `.tfvars` file in the repository `terraform-app-network` under `stg-network/eu-central-1/Aurora-postgresql-env1` along with role name that needs to be created.
 Note that we can perform the same action under `us-east-1` directory.

    Sample: